The true cost to your business of manual expense reporting

 £23.14 to be precise.
 That number is more up-to-date yet still fairly conservative, so let’s roll with it.

 Aberdeen’s research worked out that 1.5 expense reports are submitted per employee every month.
 Which leaves with a simple sum to work out how much your company is spending on manual expense reporting.

-In a small company of 10, you’re spending more than £4000 a year just accounting for what your people buy.
-Not paying for what they buy, but paying for all of the hoopla around what they buy.
+In a small company of 10, you’re spending more than £4000 a year just on accounting expenses.
+Not paying for what your people buy, but paying for all of the hoopla around what they buy.